graphcore/poptorch/docs/user_guide/batching.rst

    Pipeline execution with gradient accumulation

-.. _anchorReturnType:
+.. _trainingOutputMode:

-poptorch.Options.Training.anchorReturnType
+poptorch.Options.outputMode
 ==========================================

 When you use a :py:func:`~poptorch.inferenceModel`, you will usually want to receive all the output tensors.
 For this reason, PopTorch will return them all to you by default.
-However, you can change this behaviour using :py:func:`poptorch.Options.anchorMode`.
+However, you can change this behaviour using :py:func:`poptorch.Options.outputMode`.

 When you use a :py:func:`~poptorch.trainingModel`, you will often not need to receive all or any of the output tensors and it is more efficient not to receive them.
 For this reason, PopTorch only returns the last batch of tensors by default.
-As in the the case of ``inferenceModel``, you can change this behaviour using :py:func:`poptorch.Options.anchorMode`.
+As in the the case of ``inferenceModel``, you can change this behaviour using :py:func:`poptorch.Options.outputMode`.

 If you want to monitor training using a metric such as loss or accuracy, you may wish to take into account all tensors.
-To do this with minimal or no overhead, you can use ``poptorch.AnchorMode.Sum``.
+To do this with minimal or no overhead, you can use ``poptorch.OutputMode.Sum``.
 For example:

  .. literalinclude:: sumAnchorReturnType.py
   :caption: A model which returns training accuracy as a tensor